ggerganov/llama.cpp/docs/HOWTO-add-model.md

 2. Define the tensors layout in `LLM_TENSOR_NAMES`
 3. Add any non standard metadata in `llm_load_hparams`
 4. Create the tensors for inference in `llm_load_tensors`
+5. If the model has a RoPE operation, add the rope type in `llama_rope_type`

 NOTE: The dimensions in `ggml` are typically in the reverse order of the `pytorch` dimensions.